randy-ang/react-flask-template/README.md

-# SSR Svelte + Flask
+# SSR React + Flask

 What this example does:

 - An example of using Flask to:
-  - serve a SSR-capable Svelte app with lazy route and offline-capable support
+  - serve a SSR-capable React app with lazy route and offline-capable support
   - used as a backend server with basic error handling (404 returns as app and other exceptions returned as json)
 - Procfile is provided so Heroku deployment is straightforward
 - `yarn install` downloads all necessary js dependencies & python dependencies listed in requirements.txt (within a virtual env called vflask)